The Head of State and the Indonesian President discuss the relations between the two countries by phone

-His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, “may God protect him”, today received a phone call from His Excellency Joko Widodo, President of the Republic of Indonesia, during which they discussed various areas of cooperation and joint work within the framework of the strategic relations that bring the two countries together, especially at the level of economic and investment cooperation that serves sustainable development and prosperity and benefits their two friendly peoples..
+His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, may God protect him, yesterday received a phone call from the President of the Republic of Indonesia, His Excellency Joko Widodo, during which they discussed various areas of cooperation and joint work within the framework of the strategic relations that bring the two countries together, especially at the level of economic and investment cooperation that serves sustainable development and prosperity and benefits their two friendly peoples.

 Follow our latest local and sports news, and the latest political and economic developments via Google News